dsharlet/slinky/README.md

 1. Pipeline interpreters that execute entire operations one at a time.
 2. Pipeline compilers that generate code specific to a pipeline.

-We expect Slinky to generate code that uses less memory than (1), but at a lower performance than what is *possible* with (2).
+We expect Slinky to execute suitable pipelines using less memory than (1), but at a lower performance than what is *possible* with (2).
 We emphasize *possible* because actually building a compiler that does this well is very difficult.
-We *think* Slinky's approach is a more easily solved problem, and will fail more gracefully.
+We *think* Slinky's approach is a more easily solved problem, and will degrade more gracefully in failure cases.

 For example, consider a simple sequence of elementwise operations.
 This is a worst case scenario for (1), which will allocate a lot of memory, and access it with poor locality.